 Secure IVR time is the total time a connected interaction was in the secure IVR.

-Service level is the contact center target goal on performance and is expressed as “X percent of contacts answered in Y seconds.”
-For instance, a goal of answering 80% of interactions within 20 seconds provides a service level target of 80/20.
-Service level targets consider the customers’ expectations, interaction types, department/business goals, staffing, insight into the provided customer service, and staffing.
-Calculated by: (Interactions Answered in Y Seconds / (Total Interactions Answered + Total Interactions Abandoned)) * 100
+Service level is a contact center performance statistic and is expressed as “X percent of contacts answered in Y seconds.”
+For example, a goal of answering 80% of voice calls within 20 seconds provides a service level target of 80/20.
+Calculated by: (Interactions Answered in Y Seconds / (Total Interactions Answered + Total Interactions Abandoned)) * 100 For inbound voice queues that offer customers the option to leave a voicemail or receive a callback, the inbound voice service level calculation does not include the count of customers who leave a voicemail message or accept the callback.

-Service level is the contact center target goal on performance and is expressed as “X percent of contacts answered in Y seconds.”
-For instance, a goal of answering 80% of interactions within 20 seconds provides a service level target of 80/20.
-Service level targets consider the customers’ expectations, interaction types, department/business goals, staffing, insight into the provided customer service, and staffing.
+Service level is a contact center performance statistic and is expressed as “X percent of contacts answered in Y seconds.”
+For example, a goal of answering 80% of voice calls within 20 seconds provides a service level target of 80/20.

 Calculated by: (Interactions Answered in Y Seconds / (Total Interactions Answered + Total Interactions Abandoned)) * 100